strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 ### Integration tests

-The next one are the integration tests, which step one level higher.
+Next up are the integration tests, which move one level higher.
 You can find all these tests inside our `api` module.
-Before we get into detail again we should understand the informal definition of integration tests.
+Before we get into the details again, we should understand the informal definition of integration tests.

 > Integration tests determine if independently developed units of software work correctly when they are connected to each other.
 (Martin Fowler)

-In our case the purpose of integration tests is to ensure that we can create a resource from the POJOs, serialize it and create the resource in K8S.
+In our case, the purpose of integration tests is to ensure that we can create a resource from the POJOs, serialize it and create the resource in Kubernetes.
-You should notice that in that level of testing we are using the Kubernetes cluster to do validation of custom resources.
+You should notice that in this level of testing we are using the Kubernetes cluster for validation of custom resources.
 To make this all easy to understand let me clarify it with example:

 ```java